 Regional Variations in Terminology

-The terminology used to describe the difference between a freeway, a highway, and other roads in 2025 can vary across regions.
+The terminology used to describe the difference between a freeway, a highway, and other roads in 2026 can vary across regions.
 Here are some examples:

 - Freeway: In the U.S., this refers to a fully controlled-access, high-speed road with no intersections or stoplights.
+These roads typically have entrance and exit ramps.

 - Interstate: Part of the U.S. Interstate Highway System, interstates are federally funded, controlled-access highways designed for long-distance travel across multiple states.